theneva/dissertation/src/results.md

 ## Refining the framework: Design and Creation

 This subchapter presents the results of deploying the services that are being developed locally on each developer's computer, and uploaded to a production server.
 Each service is assumed to comply with the Twelve-Factor App guidelines.
-Experiences are presented for each of the following deployment strategies: manual, scripted automation, manual container-based, and automated container-based deployment.
+Experiences are presented for each of the following deployment strategies: manual, scripted automation, and automated container-based deployment.
 The services were developed on a MacBook Pro running Mac OSX 10.10, and the execution environment used for testing was a Linux server running Ubuntu 15.10.

 The Linux server had the proper load balancer and HTTP server _nginx_ installed and configured to simply proxy to the internal IP addresses of each service.
 This configuration is required in each production environment regardless of strategy, and is not part of the scope in this study.